 General dermatology sessions at BIDMC.

-Includes outpatient general endocrinology and diabetes mellitus session at BIDMC and at Joslin Diabetes Center, along with time on the inpatient endocrine consult service. (strongly recommended for PC residents)
+Includes outpatient general endocrinology and diabetes mellitus session at BIDMC and at Joslin Diabetes Center, along with time on inpatient endocrine consult service.

-At Children's Hospital adolescent medicine practice; available for residents who are considering a career in adolescent medicine.
+At Children's Hospital adolescent medicine practice; available for residents who are strongly considering a career in adolescent medicine.

 Allergy and ENT

 At BIDMC and Massachusetts Eye & Ear Infirmary; common ENT and allergy issues.

 At Dimock Community Health Center; general counseling services, addictions, and eating disorders.

 Sessions at local colleges in the Boston area; women's health, preventive medicine, musculoskeletal medicine, and patient education.